01

 Faithful structure, future-ready branches

-These cards preserve the visible hierarchy while showing what each branch is for, what tensions organize it, and where later expansion is most likely to matter.
+These cards preserve the visible hierarchy while showing what each branch is trying to clarify, which tensions organize it, and where later expansion is most likely to matter.

 05